-When I started writing things on the Internet about 13 years ago, it was mostly Photoshop and HTML/CSS tutorials.
-I shared parts of my process that I knew well – the technical side – and a lot of people have found this very useful.
-That's what helped me get my first jobs in the design industry, and earn the street cred I still get to cash in on.
+When I started writing things on the Internet around 2003, it was mostly Photoshop and HTML/CSS tutorials.
+I shared parts of my process that I knew well (the technical side), and a lot of people have found this very useful.
+That’s what helped me get my first jobs in the design industry, and earn the street cred I still get to cash in on.

-Nowadays, I have no interest in writing the technical how to stuff.
-I'm over it.
-I prefer writing about the mental, emotional and strategic side of things – something I wasn't able to do when I was 17.
+Nowadays, I have no interest in writing the technical how-to stuff.
+I’m over it.
+I prefer writing about the intellectual and emotional side of things—something I wasn’t able to do when I was 17.

 The kinds of blogs I read nowadays are like that, as well.
 They talk about the why this thing works or doesn’t work, not how to implement it.
 I can easily google the how part, because that’s what 99% of the industry focuses on.